claranet/terraform-signalfx-integrations/cloud/aws/README.md

-# CLOUD AWS SignalFX integrations
+# CLOUD AWS SignalFx integrations

 ## How to use this module